iree-org/iree/docs/website/docs/building-from-source/ios.md

 open -a Simulator
 ```

-After createing and booting a simulator in this app, you can list it
+After creating and booting a simulator in this app, you can list it
 from the command-line.

 ```shell